rberrelleza/tacoshop/README.md

 1. [Okteto CLI 2.19](https://github.com/okteto/okteto) or newer
 1. A Kubernetes cluster

-> If you don't have access to a Kubernetes cluster, you can also run this sample in the free tier https://cloud.okteto.com
+> If you don't have access to a Kubernetes cluster, you can also run this sample in the [free tier of Okteto](https://cloud.okteto.com)
 > Just run `okteto context use https://cloud.okteto.com`

 ```